hidao80/stable-diffusion-without-gpu/README.md

     ```

 3. An image will be generated in `stable-diffusion-without-gpu/files/stable_diffusion_spell.png`.
-4. Stop the `Docker` container when you are finished.
-Run the following command in the `docker-compose up --build -d` tongue directory.
+4. When you are finished, stop the Docker container.
+Execute the following command in the directory `docker-compose up --build -d`

     ```sh
     $ docker-compose down